 The Steps to Getting a Divorce

-The first step that you will need to take when getting a divorce is to decide the reason for your Divorce.
-You will need to prove “irretrievable breakdown of your marriage”, citing either adultery, unreasonable behaviour, desertion, 2 years of separation or 5 years of separation as the reason for the Divorce.
+The first step that you will need to take when getting a divorce is to decide the reason for your divorce.
+You will need to prove “irretrievable breakdown of your marriage” citing either adultery, unreasonable behaviour, desertion, 2 years of separation or 5 years of separation as the reason for this.

 Contested Divorce vs Uncontested Divorce